 McLaren Family Crafts is co-owned and operated by Buddy and Margaret McLaren.

-We are located in the rolling hills of Brown County, Indiana, just 15 minutes northwest of Nashville, Indiana.
+We are located in the rolling hills of Brown County, Indiana, just 15 minutes northeast of Nashville, Indiana.

 Our mission statement:

 “To further the legacy of crafting through the creation of crafted items as well as educating and supporting others in creating their own crafts.”

 The short story is we have been producing crafts for ourselves and some family since approximately 2007, deciding in 2014 to go ahead with our dream of owning our own business and we began selling crafts to others we knew.

 The long story is, well, longer.